 Today you can find Victor in the J.P.
 Morgan corporate offices in New York City, but he has never stopped being an invested member of his community.
-He always has his headphones in so he can listen to a New York Times podcast to stay up-to-date with the latest news or listen to his favorite song, “Rake It Up,” throughout the day.
+He always has his headphones in so he can listen to a New York Times podcast to stay up-to-date with the latest news or listen to his favorite music throughout the day.

 LSU provided Victor with the means to be successful in his career and in the community; the liberal arts emphasis of the Honors College balanced the rigorous business program and helped to form him into the businessman he is today.
 His advice to college bound students is to “Choose something you like, be open to exploring new paths, and don’t over-think it.”

 Who knows, if you listen to his advice, you just might be the next VP of a Fortune 500 company five years after graduation.